Ed Forchion

-Robert Edward "Ed" Forchion Jr. (born July 23, 1964), also known as NJWeedman, is an American Rastafari cannabis rights and free speech activist, perennial candidate, actor, writer, and restaurateur.
+Edward Forchion (born Robert Edward Forchion Jr., July 23, 1964), also known as NJWeedman, is an American Rastafari cannabis rights and free speech activist, perennial candidate, actor, writer, and restaurateur.
 He is the founder of the Legalize Marijuana Party.
+In 2020 he legally changed his name to NJ Weedman.

 A resident of New Jersey and California, he is a registered medical cannabis user.
 He has been arrested and convicted for some of his activities and has mounted various legal defenses and challenges to laws regarding cannabis.

 After his last arrest the state of New Jersey filed a motion on March 7, 2017, for pretrial detention to incarcerate Forchion until trial.
 Forchion held a hunger strike for nearly two weeks while being held without bail, calling himself a political prisoner.

 The trial began October 26, 2017.
 On November 8, the jury found him not guilty of one charge of second-degree witness tampering, and was hung on another charge in the third degree.
 In January 2018, he was again denied bail, pending a re-trial.
 His appeal to being denied bail and being released was denied in February 2018.
 In May 2018, in the second trial, he was acquitted by a jury on charges of witness tampering.
 He had spent 447 days in jail.

-Following the legalization of Cannabis in New Jersey in 2021, Forchion began openly selling marijuana from an unlicensed store across from the city hall in Trenton.
+Following the legalization of cannabis in New Jersey in 2021, Forchion began openly selling marijuana from an unlicensed store across from the city hall in Trenton.
 He has said he will not close his store.

-He later began weed-friendly ventures in Florida.
+Later in 2021, Forchion began weed-friendly ventures in Florida.

 Personal life

-Forchion was born in Camden, New Jersey, in 1964 and grew up in Sicklerville.
+Forchion was born in Camden, New Jersey, in 1964 and grew up in the Sicklerville section of Winslow Township, New Jersey.
 He is a resident of Browns Mills in Pemberton Township, New Jersey.
 Forchion graduated from Edgewood Regional High School in 1982 and attended Claflin College (1983–1984).
 He was a member of the New Jersey National Guard (1982–1984) and United States Marine Corps (1986).
 He was a member of the U.S Army 1987-1990 as Edward Forchion.
 Forchion also owned and operated a trucking business - Forchion Trucking.

 Forchion is a Rastafarian and has been using cannabis since he was a teen, in 2001 he was diagnosed with tumors in his knees and shoulders, which later become cancerous.
 He is a registered medical cannabis user in California.
 Forchion is a father of five children and is twice divorced.

 On August 25, 2005, while he was campaigning for Governor of New Jersey, Forchion’s home in Pemberton Township was vandalized during the night by someone who spray-painted a 6-foot cross together with the words “Get Jesus.”
 Burlington County police investigated the incident, calling it a hate crime because Forchion is a person of color.
 But Forchion told reporters that he thought he had been targeted because of his Rastafari religious beliefs, not because he is African American.